PSORLab/DynamicBounds.jl/README.md

   - Otherwise, it should be a subtype of abstract subtype of `AbstractDERelaxIntegator` associated with a specific problem form.
 - Extend relax!
 - Extend integrate!
-- Extend support/set/get/get!/getall! for all supported attributes
+- Extend the support/set/get/get!/getall! for all supported attributes
+  - Fully extending these functions for each attribute is desirable but also can be a burden.
+We recommend the following as a minimal extension:
+    - For interval-only methods:
+      - get!(integrator, Value{Nominal}(), value)
+      - get!(integrator, Gradient{Nominal}(), value)
+      - get!(integrator, Gradient{Nominal}(), value)
+    - For relaxation methods:
+      -
+    - set!(integator, Gradient())
+    - set!(integrator, Value{Nominal}())
 - Define new problems by adding a structure `<: AbstractDERelaxProblem`
 - Add a corresponding structure `<: AbstractRelaxationAttribute` to hold the solution information.
 - The extend the support and get functions for all supported attributes